+What was the biggest change when your business became worth more than $1 million?
 Making sure that the correct policies and procedures were in place, as well as plans to continue to grow the business even further.

+How is working with celebrities different than non-celebrities?
 Working with celebrities and influencers is more from a management perspective, negotiations, scheduling— the other clients we have on our roster are brands that have celebrity integration.

+What’s the hardest part of managing multiple businesses?
+What’s the best part?
 The hardest part of managing multiple businesses is remembering everything that needs to get done for each one of them.
 Having the right staff is key.
 The best part of multiple businesses is watching them grow into what you imagined them to be.

+What’s the biggest thing you’ve learned since starting your PR firm?
 The biggest thing I have learned is through competition.
 Sports are competitive.
 Business isn’t.
 I think when you look at business from a competitive perspective you don’t succeed the same.

 I found that when you look at business as if there is enough for everyone to succeed, then you succeed more.
 When you help everyone around you, you are blessed with more.
 So many people try to keep to themselves and think they are in competition with one another but when you do business that way, you don’t blossom the same.